YinpeiDai/NAUM/README.md

 ```
 $ python run.py --parsing=labelled_data
 ```
-we have:
+we can  get the cleaned labelled data file:
  * NAUM_labelled_data.json

+All the data files are saved automatically in  `NAUM/Data/` dir.
+All the intermediate results and models generated in the following steps will be saved in the 	`save_dir` set in the `config.ini` file.

 __2. Training embedding models__

  GloVe model is for word embeddings training.
  SkipThought model is for sentence embeddings training.
  PVDM model is for document embeddings training.

-You could use:
+You could use the following commands:
 ```
 $ python run.py --model=GloVe --vector_size=300   --mode=training
 $ python run.py --model=SkipThought --vector_size=300 --mode=training